SEO vs. SEA: When is which worthwhile?

 | SaaS companies | €2,000–5,000 | €2,000–8,000 | 50/50 |

-These figures are benchmarks for the Austrian market.
-Actual budgets depend on the competitive landscape, geographic target area, and business goals.
+These figures are guidelines for the Austrian market.
+Actual budgets depend on the competitive landscape, the geographic target area, and business objectives.

-The 10 Most Common SEO and SEA Mistakes
+The 10 most common mistakes in SEO and SEA

-From our daily work, we know the typical mistakes businesses make when choosing between SEO and SEA:
+From our daily work, we know the typical mistakes companies make when choosing between SEO and SEA:

-Those who rely exclusively on SEA build no sustainable foundation.
-Those who only invest in SEO miss out on short-term potential.
+Those who rely solely on SEA (Search Engine Advertising) do not build a sustainable foundation.
+Those who rely solely on SEO (Search Engine Optimization) miss out on short-term potential.

 SEO is not a sprint.
-If you see no rankings after 3 months and give up, you have wasted the investment.
-A minimum of 6–12 months of commitment is necessary.
+Anyone who doesn't see rankings after 3 months and gives up has wasted their investment.
+At least 6-12 months of commitment are necessary.

-Surprisingly many businesses run Google Ads without knowing which keywords actually bring in customers.
-Without conversion tracking, you are optimizing blind.
+A surprisingly large number of companies run Google Ads without knowing which keywords actually bring in customers.
+Without conversion tracking, you're optimizing blindly.

 Mistake 4: Keywords without search intent

 Not every keyword with high search volume is valuable.
-"SEO" has 27,100 searches/month – but the search intent is informational.
-"SEO agency Vienna" has only 590, but the purchase intent is high.
+"SEO" has 27,100 searches per month – but the search intent is informational.
+"SEO agency Vienna" only has 590, but the purchase intent is high.

 Mistake 5: Neglecting the landing page

-You can have the best SEO and the best ads – if the landing page does not convince, nothing converts.
-Invest in professional web design.
+You can have the best SEO and the best ads – but if the landing page isn't compelling, nothing will convert.
+Invest in professional SEO.web design.

-Many distribute their budget evenly throughout the day.
-However, most B2B keywords perform best between 8 AM and 5 PM.
-Use ad scheduling to deploy your budget more efficiently.
+Many advertisers spread their budget evenly throughout the day.
+However, most B2B keywords perform best between 8 a.m. and 5 p.m.
+Use ad scheduling to allocate your budget more efficiently.

 Mistake 7: Ignoring Local SEO